Umar ibn Ubayd Allah ibn Ma'mar: Early life

-Umar was the son of Ubayd Allah ibn Ma'mar ibn Uthman ibn Amr ibn Ka'b ibn Taym of the Banu Taym clan of the Quraysh.
+Umar was the son of Ubayd Allah ibn Ma'mar ibn Uthman ibn Amr ibn Ka'b ibn Sa'd ibn Taym of the Banu Taym clan of the Quraysh.
 The Quraysh was the tribe of the Islamic prophet Muhammad and the caliphs (leaders of the Muslim community).
 The first caliph, Abu Bakr (r.
-632–634), belonged to the Banu Taym, as did Talha, a prominent companion of Muhammad, a leading member of the community after his death in 632, and one of the wealthiest figures of the early Muslim state.
+632–634), belonged to the Banu Taym, as did Talha ibn Ubayd Allah, a prominent companion of Muhammad, a leading member of the community after his death in 632, and one of the wealthiest figures of the early Muslim state.
 Umar's grandfather, Ma'mar, was Talha's paternal uncle, and a companion of Muhammad, who converted to Islam with the bulk of the Quraysh after the conquest of Mecca in 630.
 Ubayd Allah was a commander in the conquest of the major Sasanian fortress city of Istakhr in Fars and most likely died during the operation, though the sources cite different years (643–644, 649–650, or 650–651).

 Umar became the leader of the Banu Taym clan in the following years.
 After the death of the fourth caliph Ali (r.
 656–661), the Syria-based Umayyads gained the caliphate, but in 680–683, opponents of Umayyad rule revolted, launching the Second Muslim Civil War.
-The Umayyads lost control over most the Caliphate's territories, with Iraq, Iran and Arabia falling under the rule of the Mecca-based caliph, Abd Allah ibn al-Zubayr in 683–684.
+The Umayyads lost control over most of the Caliphate's territories, with Iraq, Iran and Arabia falling under the rule of the Mecca-based caliph, Abd Allah ibn al-Zubayr in 683–684.
 Under Ibn al-Zubayr, a grandson of Abu Bakr, the Banu Taym attained a measure of influence in the state.

 Service under the Zubayrids

-The Zubayrids' main challenge in Iraq was the ruler of Kufa, al-Mukhtar al-Thaqafi, who ruled in the name of the son of Caliph Ali (r.
+The Zubayrids' main challenge in Iraq came from the ruler of Kufa, al-Mukhtar al-Thaqafi, who ruled in the name of the son of Caliph Ali (r.
 656–661), Muhammad ibn al-Hanafiyya.
 The Zubayrid governor of Basra, Mus'ab ibn al-Zubayr, went on the offensive against al-Mukhtar in 686, appointing Umar as the commander of the left wing of his army at the Battle of Harura.